Colby-P/Codebook/README.md

 The contents of this repository were prepared for an assignment in my graduate Data Analysis course at the School of International Service, American University.
+Data was downloaded from the World Bank's WDI database